exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Consensus Message from Bigger Height

 - Update info about the height of blockchain on the corresponding node
-- Initiate sending `RequestBlock` for the current height (height of the latest committed block + 1), if such a request was not sent earlier
+- Send `RequestBlock` for the current height (height of the latest committed block + 1), if such a request was not sent earlier

 All events below are applicable only if the height of the message is the same as